seawarrior181/PasswordPump_II/README.md

 # Change Log
 unreleased v2.0.4
+  * Added a check in PasswordPumpGUI for password complexity.
+Informational only.
   * For those willing to recompile the code, limited support for Czech, Danish, Swedish, Norwegian, Finnish, French, German or Spanish keyboards.
 US is the default.
 See the Known Defects section of the Users Guide for more information about this functionality.
   * In the PasswordPumpGUI, added the ability to check to see if your password has ever been discovered in a known data breach (pwned).
   * Added the ability to customize the group names via PasswordPumpGUI.